 • Engineered Flooring: It’s advisable to use glue-assisted installation with cleats or staples for engineered hardwood to minimize noise.

-Benefits of Hardwood Floor Installation
+Benefits of Hardwood Floor Installation in Atlanta

 Installing hardwood floors in a home offers numerous advantages: